stepansnigirev/hw_workshop/2_display/README.md

 ## Hints

 We should create 4 buttons, one for every LED.
 As every button does the same stuff we don't want to rewrite the function 4 times.
 We can assign a unique number to the button and then read it using `button.id(i)`.
-You can get this value from the callback function as this function gets the pointer to the button.
-As it is a pointer you need to use `button->id` instead of `button.id`.
+You can get this value from the callback function.
+This function gets the pointer to the lvgl object, but it can be converted to a Button class using `Button button(btn)`.
+After this you have access to `button.id()` and other methods we used befode.

 ## Solution